FloptimusCrime/Autotag/README.md

 				}

 		invisibleBorder is to remove borders from all elements inside the AutoCompleteBox, to remove border/outlines in focus/active/default. combinedBorder places a border on AutoCompleteBox that makes it look like a simgle component. noScroll isn used to restric the box as only a single line box if its not a multiple value box.

+Liked it?
+Buy me a cookie and a coffee. :)

 Daanish Millwalla.
 ImplementHIT.